 - California Screamin’

 Like with the Disneyland plan, take any extra time you have to explore your favorite areas in the park.
-I’m especially fond of Cars Land or Paradise Pier at night!
+I’m especially fond of Cars Land or Paradise Park at night!